ScratchLang/ScratchLang/README.md

 make it in python ig

 # ScratchLang Language
 ScratchLang's language is called ScratchScript.
-ScratchLang is the program that manages ScratchScript programs.
 ## ScratchScript blocks
 \nscript - (Tells the compiler that it's a new script.
 Or maybe we could get rid of this and just detect for hat blocks.) <br />
 **\prep - (Everything below this [until the next instance of \nscript] is used for compiling the .json)** <br />